 One of the primary roles of an HR executive is to ensure talent sustainability across the organization.
-This is usually accomplished through a number of HR processes such as job design, compensation, recruiting, posting and internal selection, promotions, performance management, skill development and succession planning.
+This is usually accomplished through a number of HR processes such as job design, compensation, recruiting, posting and internal selection, promotions, learning and growth feedback, skill development and succession planning.
 Each of these processes requires information to support the process.

 The informational requirements vary based on the process.
 Recruiting, for instance, requires information about the job, which is then matched to the candidates’ information.
-Performance Management requires information about the job expectations (duties of the job and specific goals of the individual), as well as, capturing information about the employee’s performance relative to the job expectations.
+Learning and Growth Feedback requires information about the job expectations (duties of the job and specific goals of the individual), as well as, capturing information about the employee’s learning and growth relative to the job expectations.
 Typically, each process collects information independently of other HR processes.
 The recruiter collects job information from the hiring manager to develop the recruiting criteria.
-The manager develops and assesses employee goals for purposes of Performance Management but often does not explicitly consider the broad deliverables of the position (this assessment is usually done implicitly).
+The manager develops and assesses employee goals for purposes of learning and growth feedback but often does not explicitly consider the broad deliverables of the position (this assessment is usually done implicitly).
 Succession Planning requires a separate set of inputs related to the job and candidates.

-It would be much more effective to have a central data-bank of job information and employee information (such as employee goals, employee performance, employee competencies and job history) that can be merged to support these HR processes.
-For example, a central data-bank and the appropriate algorithms could compare the job requirements of a vacant position with the experience of employees (job history, employee performance, employee competencies) to help identify the best candidates for internal selection or to assist succession planning.
+It would be much more effective to have a central data-bank of job information and employee information (such as employee goals, employee learning and growth, employee competencies and job history) that can be merged to support these HR processes.
+For example, a central data-bank and the appropriate algorithms could compare the job requirements of a vacant position with the experience of employees (job history, employee learning and growth, employee competencies) to help identify the best candidates for internal selection or to assist succession planning.
 Similarly, a central data-bank could identify the job requirements of a vacant position to expedite dialogue with managers to establish recruiting criteria.
-A central data-bank could suggest skill development ideas to fill competencies gaps identified in Performance Management discussions.
+A central data-bank could suggest skill development ideas to fill competencies gaps identified in learning and growth feedback discussions.

 ENCV enables greatly improved efficiencies by centrally collecting and storing job and employee information in terms of competencies then merging data to provide powerful information to inform multiple HR processes.